asapabhii/spurline/README.md

 # Spurline

-A production-shaped AI support agent with real persistence, guardrails, and extensible architecture.
+A production-grade AI support agent with real persistence, streaming responses, and extensible architecture.

-Built as a take-home assignment demonstrating industry-grade engineering practices.

----

-## Features

-- **Real-time Streaming** - ChatGPT-style response streaming via WebSocket
-- **Persistent Conversations** - SQLite-backed with session continuity
-- **Smart Suggestions** - Context-aware follow-up questions
-- **Multi-language** - Responds in the user's language
-- **Clean Architecture** - Strict separation of concerns
-- **Production Logging** - Structured logs with timing metrics

 ---